-I develop web applications and APIs using Django and React
+I develop web applications and APIs using Django and

-(or HTMx).
+front-end technologies like Angular, React and HTMx.
 Here are a few of my more recent projects…

 In Progress. iBiology Courses is a MOOC (Massive Open Online Course) targeted towards biology professionals and students.
 The project is funded by an NIH iPERT grant.